ehgoodenough/statgrab/README.md

 Grabs your `stats.json`.

 Particularly useful when used with webpack, which has plugins like [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin) and [webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) for exporting the stats of the build.

-If `stats.json` includes any `errors` or `warnings`, it will log those to the console, so you don't have to jump to your terminal to read the issues.
+If `stats.json` includes any `errors` or `warnings`, it will log those to the console.

 ### Usage ###